smetch-discord/smetch-bot/README.md

-Because I honestly cannot work with the code I'll just make a rewrite version of it, dw I'll get the mute command working ASAP.
+# Rewrite version of the bot